Appropriation (Parliament) Bill (No. 2) 2018

 Vote on a motion

-Procedural vote on Leader of the House's motion to treat the Appropriation (Parliament) Bill (No. 2) and Appropriation Bill (No. 2) as cognate bills for their remaining stages, with separate questions for second and third readings but joint consideration in detail.
+Procedural vote on whether to treat the Appropriation (Parliament) Bill (No. 2) and the Appropriation Bill (No. 2) as cognate bills for their remaining stages, with separate questions on second and third readings but joint consideration in detail.

 Passed47 ayes – 39 noes2020-02-18